-SPECIFIC OUTCOMES ASSESSMENT CRITERIA SI ECIFIC OUTCOMES ASSESSMENT CRITERIA Students must: Answer correctly questions concerning the procedures utilised in civil cases in the High Court and the Magistrates' Court.
+SPECIFIC OUTCOMES ASSESSMENT CRITERIA Students are expected to be able to: Students must: Answer correctly questions concerning the procedures utilised in civil cases in the High Court and the Magistrates' Court.
 Explain the context of the various procedures Explain the purpose of the various procedures.
 Demonstrate an ability to identify the most appropriate response to any procedural step taken by an apposing litigant and to evaluate the utility thereof • Describe the context of various procedures Explain the context in which the procedures are utilised Demonstrate an ability to relate civil procedure to substantive law in the form of commonly occurring applications Identify the essential averments that must be made in affidavits supporting commonly occurring applications Demonstrate an ability to work in groups Draft commonly occurring applications and present them to the class in a group presentation